 That said, I really enjoyed indulging in my pizza from Pizza Hut.
 The crust was thin and soft, the sauce was tasty and the cheese, we’ll, it’s yummy cheese, nuff said.
 My family shared the pizza pie with me, so we each enjoyed two slices and that made for a nice snack in the middle of the day.

 About the Nima Sensor

-You can learn more about the Nima Sensor gluten detecting device in this post, What You Need to Know About the Nima Sensor.
-Nima sponsored my Facebook Live test at Pizza Hut.
-I also have a coupon code for 15% off a Nima Sensor Starter Kit – simply enter the code GOODFORYOU18 at checkout at Nima Sensor online.
+Learn more about the Nima Sensor gluten detecting device in this post, What You Need to Know About the Nima Sensor.

 Also note that another restaurant offering “certified gluten-free pizza” is California Pizza Kitchen.
 Watch me test CPK for gluten on Facebook Live – and read more about what’s gluten-free at California Pizza Kitchen.

 Eating out is difficult for those of us serious about avoiding gluten.